+1.3.
 Project Components

-There are three components to the project:
+There are two components to the project:

-- Component 1: Direct financial support to MSMEs for investment and working capital (US\$32.50 million) - Component 2: Study of financial solutions for improved disaster resilience (US\$0.40 million) - Component 3: Lender training, project implementation, audit, and M&E (US\$2.10 million).
+- Component 1: Direct financial support to MSMEs for investment and working capital (US\$21million) - Component 3: Training, project implementation, audit, and M&E (US\$4 million).

-Component 1: Direct financial support to MSMEs for investment and working capital (US\$32.50 million).
+Component 1: Direct financial support to MSMEs for investment and working capital (US\$21 million).

-- Description: This component will provide tailored packages to eligible MSMEs of grants and loans for Asset and Repair (AR) investments, as well as Working Capital (WC) loans. - Structure: a) The AR investment is structured so that maximum 65 percent of the investment is a grant and at least 35 percent is a loan; b) The WC loan is structured as a 100 % loan.
-The packages will be adapted to each MSME loan application and are fully flexible. - MSME Eligibility: MSME eligibility will be based on official registration and preference will be given to those MSMEs who were affected by the hurricane and to existing businesses.
-In addition, new MSMEs are eligible.
-Given the higher level of risk associated with financing new MSMEs, their eligibility and or total number will be evaluated during or after the midterm review based on experience. - Provision: Packages will be disbursed to MSMEs through Participating Financial Institutions (PFIs), who will assess the individual loan applications from MSMEs and make an independent financing decision.
-The PFIs will bear all the credit risk for the loan portion of the AR package, and 20 percent of the credit risk for the WC loan package.
+- Description: This component will provide tailored packages to eligible MSMEs of grants and loans for Asset and Repair (AR) investments, as well as Working Capital (WC) loans. - Structure: a) The AR investment is structured so that each applicant is limited to \$65,000 grant and the remaining balance of the request is a loan.
+Different structures apply for new MSMEs and micro-businesses and are described below. b) The WC loan is structured as a 100 % loan.
+The packages will be adapted to each MSME loan application. - MSME Eligibility: MSME eligibility will be based on official registration and preference will be given to those new, micro and small MSMEs. - Provision: Packages will be disbursed to MSMEs through Participating Financial Institutions (PFIs), who will assess the individual loan applications from MSMEs and make an independent financing decision.
+The PFIs will bear 50% of the credit risk for the loan portion of the AR package size of maximum \$85,000, and 20 percent of the credit risk for the WC loan package3.